FAIR Buyer Guidance

 Common questions

 • Can my attorney hire the bankruptcy appraiser?
-Often yes, if the engagement clearly defines the client, intended users, intended use, value premise, effective date, report format, communication rules, and payment terms.
-Attorney coordination can help define scope, but the appraiser should not become an advocate for a preferred value result.
+Often yes, if the engagement clearly defines client, intended users, intended use, premise, effective date, report format, communication rules, and payment terms.
+Attorney coordination can define scope, but the appraiser should not advocate for a preferred value.

-• Should a bankruptcy appraisal fee depend on appraised value?
-No. Fees should be non-contingent and should not depend on the value conclusion, exemption result, creditor result, sale result, settlement result, or whether any party benefits from the number.
+• Should the fee depend on appraised value?
+No. Fees should not depend on value conclusion, exemption result, creditor result, sale result, settlement result, or whether any party benefits.

-• Is it a conflict if the appraiser also wants to buy or sell the property?
-That can create a serious independence risk.
-If the appraiser or a related business may buy, sell, auction, broker, clear out, store, insure, finance, or otherwise profit from the property, ask for written disclosure and legal guidance before relying on the report.
+• Is it a conflict if the appraiser wants to buy or sell the property?
+It can be a serious independence risk.
+Ask for written disclosure and legal guidance before relying on the report.

-• What bankruptcy appraisal conflicts should be disclosed?
-Ask about relationships with the debtor, creditors, trustee, attorneys, family members, advisors, dealers, galleries, auction houses, insurers, lenders, storage providers, estate-service companies, movers, and potential buyers connected to the property.
+• What conflicts should be disclosed?
+Ask about relationships with debtor, creditors, trustee, attorneys, family members, advisors, dealers, galleries, auction houses, insurers, lenders, storage providers, estate-service companies, movers, and potential buyers.

 • Can an old insurance appraisal be used for bankruptcy schedules?
 Not without review.
 Insurance appraisals often use replacement value and a different intended use.
-Bankruptcy work may need a different value premise, effective date, scope, intended users, and report support.
+Bankruptcy work may need a different premise, date, scope, users, and support.

-• What should I do if I notice a conflict after the report is delivered?
-Pause before relying on the report, request written clarification, and share the issue with counsel, the trustee contact, or the intended reviewer.
-If the answer remains vague, an independent second appraisal or rebuttal review may be safer.
+• What if I notice a conflict after delivery?
+Pause before relying on the report, request written clarification, and share the issue with counsel, trustee contact, or intended reviewer.